How to Choose a CRM for Associations + 13 Top Providers

 Pricing

-MemberLeap’s pricing varies depending on the size of the association and how many features the organization needs.
+MemberLeap’s pricing varies depending on the association’s size and needed features.

 Software Overview

-Uplifter’s software is designed for associations and communities within the sports industry, such as skating or gymnastics.
+Uplifter is designed for sports-based associations and communities, such as skating or gymnastics.
 It enables these associations to automate enrollment, billing, and administrative tasks.
 Additionally, Uplifter has tools for data management, financial reporting, and email marketing.
 Uplifter’s staff are skilled and knowledgeable about the sports industry, making it one of the best options for associations in this field.

 Our Favorite Feature

 Uplifter prioritizes strong branding.
-Associations can customize the website, software interface, registration pages, and marketing materials with their brand colors, logos, and images.
+Associations can customize their website, software interface, registration pages, and marketing materials with their brand colors, logos, and images.

 Pricing